Let's compare scenarios

 Option 2: Retire at age 57

-If he retires at 57, Sanjaya’s lifetime pension, with his bridge benefit, is $3,758 per year.
+If he retires at 57, Sanjaya’s lifetime pension, with his bridge benefit, is $3,528 per year until age 65 and $3,350 thereafter.

-- If Sanjaya is more focused on ensuring he can afford to retire later on, continuing to defer his pension up to age 57 will increase his annual pension.
-This is because with each birthday, Sanjaya qualifies for a better early retirement adjustment.
-In addition, as a deferred member, Sanjaya’s pension continues to grow with
+- If Sanjaya is more focused on ensuring he can afford to retire later, continuing to defer his pension up to age 57 will increase his annual pension.
+This is because with each birthday, Sanjaya qualifies for a better

-any approved annual COLA adjustments.
+early retirement adjustment.
+In addition, as a deferred member, Sanjaya’s pension continues to grow with any COLA that HOOPP may approve in the future.
 This can help his pension to keep up with inflation, before and after he retires.

 - This will also increase any survivor benefits for his qualifying spouse or beneficiaries.

 - This can make a meaningful difference in his retirement income and provide greater security and predictability of pension income for the years to come.
-But, by waiting, he will receive the bridge benefit for a shorter period since it’s only